SciencePrincipal Teacher | Ms Eadie

 Pupils rotate between Biology, Chemistry and Physics in S1-2.
 Pupils will learn to analyse, evaluate and think critically.

-Pupils will study Cell Biology, Life on Earth and Multi-cellular organisms.
+Nat 4/5 pupils will study Cell Biology, Life on Earth and Multi-cellular organisms.

 In Higher Human Biology, pupils study the topics of Human Cells, Physiology, Neurobiology and Immunology and Public Health.